 Most of the roads in the Delta are on the levees, pretty much the highest point of any island here.
 While we take this bumpy ride, we look down at the water, where people fish out of boats or from the shore.
 We pass corn fields, pear orchards, and the increasingly-popular vineyards.
 Scheidegger says he hopes Delta farmers can tap into the Bay Area’s interest in local food to shore up the economy.

 “I think defining what local means makes the pear taste better, and that can influence price, and it can influence the resource of an area,” he explains.

 Up Highway 160, we drive parallel to the Sacramento River, cross bridges, and pass little towns.
 Outside Walnut Grove, we drive a little levee road up to a 100-year-old restaurant called Giusti’s.
 An old neon sign reads “cocktails, dinners, boat landing: hunters and fisherman’s paradise.”
 Scheidegger says it may not look like a political hot spot from the outside, but because the restaurant’s just 30 miles from Sacramento, it’s close enough for politicians to hold power lunches here.

 “I would venture to say there are more major decisions about the Delta of California made in this restaurant than you’ll find anywhere else,” he says.

 Aside from stalwarts like Giusti’s, Scheidegger says, the Delta’s businesses have taken a hit, and he thinks that’s in part because of the so-called “Water Wars”.
-He says outsiders focus so much on the water, and not for its beauty, or for its boating or fishing.
+He says outsiders focus so much on the Delta's water, and not its beauty, or its boating or fishing.
 He says their attention is only on the controversy that’s surrounded water here for decades and on the tension that’s built over the state’s efforts to build two big tunnels under the Delta to divert water across the state.